Saturday, April 18, 2026

 and then snapped.

-She scored the point, you scored
+She scored the point; you scored

 a ride to the emergency room.

-And now, at nearly 60, you're just about ready to down dog
+Now, at nearly 60, you're just about ready to down dog

 on your lavender yoga mat